 For other support and resources please contact the following:

-• NSW Domestic Violence Line – The Domestic Violence Line is a NSW statewide telephone crisis counselling and referral service for women, including trans women.
+• NSW Domestic Violence Line – The Domestic Violence Line is a NSW statewide telephone crisis counseling and referral service for women, including trans women.
 They can help women in a number of different ways including creating a safety plan for you and your children, talking to the police, attaining an AVO, finding shelter etc. They are available 24 hours, 7 days a week.
 Available 24 hours 7 days.
 Call 1800 737 732.

-• 1800RESPECT – This is the national sexual assault, family and domestic violence counselling service for anyone in Australia who has experienced, or is at risk of, family and domestic violence or sexual assault.
+• 1800RESPECT – This is the national sexual assault, family and domestic violence counseling service for anyone in Australia who has experienced, or is at risk of, family and domestic violence or sexual assault.
 24 hours, 7 days a week.
 Available 24 hours 7 days.
 Call 1800 737 732.